-- The four pillars which lies within the temple are characterised with images of Madanika, within brackets.
+- The four pillars which lie within the temple are characterized with images of Madanika, within brackets.

-- The ceiling of the Hoysaleswara Temple is also unique.
-Known as Sunakasi, this part of the temple is decorated with miniature roofs and attics which are in ruined state.
+- The ceiling of the temple is also unique.
+Known as Sunakasi, this part of the temple is decorated with miniature roofs and attics which are in a ruined state.